JonmarCorpuz/SecondBrain/Protocol - NTP.md

 * Stratum 15 is the maximum, meaning that anything above that is considered unreliable and the device won't synchronize to it (Ex: *Stratum 1 NTP servers get their time from reference clocks since they're directly connected to them*, *Stratum 2 NTP servers get their time from stratum 1 NTP servers since they're connected to the servers and not the reference clock*, *etc.*)

 ## Hardware Calendar

+* Tracks the data and time on the device regardless of the event
+* Used to initialize the software clock when the system is restarted

 ## Software Clock